-Any content present in the translation editor will be overwritten by the original language, but you can undo it by selecting Undo or using Command/Control + Z.
+Keep in mind, any content present in the translation editor will be overwritten by the original language, but you can undo it by selecting Undo or using Command/Control + Z.

-- Now, that the structure was copied, just replace the text within the page with its translation:
+- Now, that the structure was copied, just replace the text within the page with its translation.

-- Because we've translated the whole page, we'll save the translation as Complete:
+- Because we've translated the whole page, we'll save the translation as Complete.

-- Now, if you click the translation status in the page byline, you'll see that the translation is now in the Complete state, indicated by a green check:
+- Now, if you click the translation status in the page byline, you'll see that the translation is now in the Complete state, indicated by a green check.